TBLabFJD/Mini-IsoQLR/README.md

 # Mini-IsoQLR: Pipeline for Isoform Quantification using Long-Reads sequencing data
 This pipeline was developed to detect and quantify isoforms from the expression of minigenes, whose cDNA was sequenced using Oxford Nanopore Technologies (ONT).
+This pipeline has been successfully run using RT-PCR data directly from the patient sample.
 This protocol uses [GMAP](https://academic.oup.com/bioinformatics/article/21/9/1859/409207) aligner, which aligns cDNA sequences to a genome, using the parameter `--format=2` which generates a GFF3 file which contains the coordinates of the exons from all reads.
 Using this information, `Mini-IsoQLR.R` classify the mapped reads into isoforms.
 To do so, it:
 1.  defines the consensus breakpoints (start and end of exons which are present in more than 5% of the reads by default),
 2.  sets a lower and higher threshold that is used to rescue reads whose breakpoints do not exactly coincide with the consensus breakpoints but are close to one,